 More than half (67.6%) of Missourians hold a mortgage.
 The median home price in Missouri is $152,900 (2018).
 Of course, that median price depends on the location with some areas being much higher.

 Median home price: $152,900

 Missouri has a current unemployment rate of 3.6%.
 However, the underemployment rate is 7.8%.
 Underemployment is the percentage of civilian workers who are unemployed, employed part-time or are not seeking employment.

 If this is you, we can help.
-Pacific Debt offers Missouri debt relief solutions tailored to your unique situation and budget.
-Our certified counselors help you work up a budget and explain your options.
+Pacific Debt offers Missouri debt relief solutions tailored to your unique financial situation and budget.
+Our certified debt counselors help you work up a budget and explain your options.

 Unemployment: 3.6% (2018)

 Missouri residents carry a lot of debt around.
 The average credit card debt is $6,491 (2018).
 The average student loan debt is $25,844.
 Missouri is in the top 10 states with lowest average mortgage debt.
 When you add all that debt on top of the cost of homes (rental or owned), versus the median income, it is very easy for Missourians to get into debt.

 Avg mortgage debt: $137,723 (2017)

 Debt Statute of Limitations Missouri

 The debt statute of limitations in Missouri clearly lays out maximum time periods that debt collectors can take action against a delinquent debt.
 These statutes of limitations begin on the date that your debt goes delinquent.
 A statute of limitations means the time time period a creditor a debt collector has to file a lawsuit for your unpaid debt.